• Skip to primary navigation

 • Powdered Sugar - Sprinkle the waffles with powdered sugar for an added light sweetness.

-• Apple curd - Enjoy the waffles with apple curd for a rich caramel apple flavor.
+• Apple curd - Enjoy the waffles with homemade apple curd for a rich caramel apple flavor.

 Equipment